 It is not uncommon for some of the people that express interest in our VIN data to have little experience with automotive data in the past.
 They may be new to the company, position or they may be looking to apply an existing business model in a new way that requires a VIN decoder or vehicle data.
 Many times these people are not quite sure what to expect to get in return from decoding 17 digit VINs.
 Below are a list of 10 things that you can expect to be returned when decoding US Passenger and Light-Duty Vehicle Identification Numbers.

-- Model Year - this is required to be identified by the 10th digit of the VIN (With a little help from the 7th digit)
+Model year is required to be identified by the 10th digit of the VIN (With a little help from the 7th digit)

-- Country of Origin - the first digit of the WMI section of the VIN will identify the country where the vehicle was manufactured.
+The first digit of the WMI section of the VIN (positions 1-3) will identify the country where the vehicle was manufactured.

-- Manufacturer and Manufacturing Plant - The manufacturer of the vehicle is identified within the WMI by the 2nd and 3rd digits of the VIN.
-The 11th digit is used to identify the plant that produced the finished vehicle.
-It is required by law (NHTSA and Transport Canada) to be included in the information provided by the VIN.
-This enhances traceability if quality and/or safety issues are discovered with the vehicle.
+The manufacturer of the vehicle is identified within the WMI by the 2nd and 3rd digits of the VIN.
+And the 11th digit is used to identify the plant that produced the finished vehicle.
+These two details are required by law (NHTSA and Transport Canada) to be encoded in the VIN.
+This enhances traceability if quality and/or safety issues are discovered with the vehicle later on.

-- Brand or Make - This is the badge the vehicle is sold under.
-As an example, VW is the brand the Routan Minivan is sold under, while Chrysler is the manufacturer.
-The Brand/Make used to be identified uniquely within the WMI.
-Since model year 2010, the 4th digit can be required to identify the vehicles Brand/Make.
+This is the badge the vehicle is sold under.
+For example, VW is the brand the Routan Minivan is sold under, but it was manufactured at a Chrysler plant in Canada.
+The brand and make used to be identified uniquely within the WMI.
+However, since model year 2010, the 4th digit (first vehicle descriptor digit) can be required to identify the vehicles Brand/Make.

-- Vehicle Type - Captured consistently in the VIN.
-Was required to be captured in the WMI in the past, but since model year 2010 it is required to be captured in the VDS.
+Vehicle Type is captured consistently in the VIN.
+It was once required to be captured in the WMI, but since model year 2010, the vehicle type requirement has shifted to the vehicle descriptor section (VDS).

-- Engine - The VIN pattern is specific to a unique engine from the OEM.
-Engine block, cylinders, number of valves and displacement are always specific to VIN, while aspiration and fuel type almost always are specific.
-However, there may be minor differences in the horsepower, torque and other technical details of the engine that may not be VIN specific.
+The VIN pattern is specific to a unique engine from the OEM.
+The engine block, cylinders, number of valves and displacement are always specific to VIN, while aspiration and fuel type --though almost always captured by the VIN-- can be excluded.
+There may also be minor differences in the horsepower, torque and other technical details of the engine that are not VIN specific.

-- Drive Type - The different variants of driven wheels available to the vehicle are almost always captured in the VIN.
-As an example, the F-150 has unique VIN patterns that identify the 4X2, 4X4 and AWD drivetrain variants available on the model.
+The different variants of driven wheels available for each vehicle are almost always captured in the VIN.
+For example, the F-150 has unique VIN patterns that identify the 4X2 and 4X4 drivetrain variants available on the model.

-- Body Style and Doors - When a Year/Make/Model combination has more then one Body Type, Cab Type or door combination, each variant is captured by unique elements of the VIN Pattern.
+When a Year/Make/Model combination has more than one Body Type, Cab Type or door combination, each variant is captured by unique elements of the VIN Pattern.

-- Restraint - The VIN does not usually capture all details of the passive (think seat belts) and active (think airbags) restraint system, however it does identify at a general level the restraint systems installed on the vehicle.
+The VIN does not usually capture all details of the passive (think seat belts) and active (think airbags) restraint system.
+However, it does identify at a general level the restraint systems installed on the vehicle.

-- GVW Range - Though the GVW Rating and curb weight of the vehicle are not VIN specific, the GVW Range or "Tonnage" category of the vehicle is.
+Though the GVW Rating and curb weight of the vehicle are not VIN specific, the GVW Range or "Tonnage" category of the vehicle is.
 This allows you to identify the category (Light, Medium or Heavy-Duty) or "Tonnage" of the vehicle.
-This is most often useful for Insurance and Extended Service Contract/Warranty providers.
-As this value is often factored into the quote provided to a potential customer.
+This is most often useful for Insurance and Extended Service Contract/Warranty providers, as this detail is often factored into the quote provided to a potential customer.

-In addition to the above vehicles details, that are tied directly to the VIN Pattern, DataOne Software is able to use our industry and OEM specific relationships and expertise to add valuable details to the VIN reference.
-This may be data that is specific to a unique vehicle style that is decoded by the VIN.
-In cases where more then one vehicle style is tied to the VIN Pattern, common details, like upholestry or safety features tht are shared between a number of vehicles, can be returned.
-For more information on these capabilities please follow the links below to our product page:
+In addition to the above vehicles details that are tied directly to the VIN Pattern, DataOne Software is able to use our industry and OEM specific relationships, as well as our expertise to provide additional valuable details to the VIN reference.
+This may be data that is specific to a unique vehicle style decoded by the VIN.
+In cases where more than one vehicle style is tied to the VIN Pattern, common details that are shared between a number of vehicles, like upholstery or safety features, can be returned.